Are Narcissists Able to Tell the Truth About Themselves?

-One of the more frustrating features of dealing with people high on narcissism is their constant need to present a favorable impression.
+One of the more frustrating features of dealing with people high in narcissism is their constant need to present a favorable impression.
 Whether it’s dressing up for even the most insignificant occasion, such as going to the gym, or wanting random strangers to like them, narcissists seem determined to put forward the best face possible.
-They may spend hours in front of the mirror fixing their hair and putting on their makeup and put out far more than they can afford on clothing, jewelry, and shoes, although they’ll deny the actual effort they put in to achieve the perfect look.
+They may spend hours in front of the mirror fixing their hair and putting on makeup, and they may spend far more than they can afford on clothing, jewelry, and shoes, although they’ll deny the actual effort they put in to achieve the perfect look.
 Researchers who study narcissism naturally worry, then, that these individuals will be even more likely to lie than the average person on tests that tap into those very narcissistic tendencies they're trying to measure.

-The concern over narcissists, and their tendency to “fake good,” or answer in ways intended to cover up their real personalities, led University of Georgia psychologist Chelsea Sleep and colleagues (2017) to investigate.
-The research teams noted that “although narcissism is associated with self-enhancement and potentially distorted or inaccurate perceptions about the self, relatively little is known about whether these narcissistic traits affect the validity of responding on psychological questionnaires” (p.
-1060).
-This is a rather puzzling situation because you might think the first step a researcher would take when investigating people known for such self-aggrandizing, who additionally lack little insight about themselves, would be to check out their tendencies to lie on questionnaires.
+The concern over narcissists and their tendency to “fake good,” or answer in ways intended to cover up their real personalities, led University of Georgia psychologist Chelsea Sleep and colleagues (2017) to investigate.
+The research teams noted that “although narcissism is associated with self-enhancement and potentially distorted or inaccurate perceptions about the self, relatively little is known about whether these narcissistic traits affect the validity of responding on psychological questionnaires."
+This is a rather puzzling situation, because you might think the first step a researcher would take when investigating people known for such self-aggrandizing, who additionally lack little insight about themselves, would be to check out their tendency to lie on questionnaires.

 Three of the measures administered to these samples included built-in scales of social desirability, or the tendency to lie in order to look good to the researchers.
 With the literally hundreds of questions included in all of these measures, you might think that the narcissistically inclined would be caught out at some point in their efforts to manipulate the image they presented to the researchers.
 You might think, furthermore, that this would be especially true for the prisoners, who may have somehow connected the testing to the treatment they would experience under incarceration.
 The findings showed that, to the contrary, the more narcissistic individuals in the study were not likely to put on that false positive front in their self-reports of behaviors and symptoms.

-As the researchers note, it’s important to keep in mind that the conditions of testing were relatively “low-stake” (p.
-1063).
+As the researchers note, it’s important to keep in mind that the conditions of testing were relatively “low-stake."
 Although it’s true that the prisoners were being evaluated in a potentially high-stake setting, the fact that the questionnaires were administered by researchers would certainly have kept those stakes low.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.